andrei-cacio/wasm-meetup/README.md

 }
 ```

-### WASM and JS with
+### WASM and JS
-Two official patterns for communicating between JavaScript and Wasm:
+Two official patterns for communicating between JavaScript and WASM:
 1. OGW
 2. KOSBIT